No matter what holiday you celebrate in December, ’tis the season for… COOKIES!

-Tips for Grain-Free, Dairy-Free Baking Substitutions
+Tips for Gluten-Free, Dairy-Free Baking Substitutions

 Many of these cookie recipes call for coconut flour (I use this one.), cassava flour (I use this one.), and/or almond flour (I use this one.), so if you’re making a lot of cookies, you’ll want to stock up and get at least a few pounds of each.

 Coconut flour CANNOT be easily substituted for other flours; it simply will not work.

 Some gluten free cookie recipes call for grass-fed butter, but you can easily substitute an equal amount of coconut oil, ghee, or palm shortening.
 If you like the taste of coconut, use virgin coconut oil.
 (I use this one.)
 If you don’t, or if coconut flavor won’t fit the recipe you’re making, use refined coconut oil, which has no flavor.
 (I use this one.)

 If you use palm shortening in a recipe, you’ll want to make sure you get it from a sustainable source that doesn’t clearcut rainforest or harm orangutan habitat.
 (I use this one.)

 If you are on the GAPS diet and cannot use baking powder, you can substitute 1 tsp. of baking powder for:

 - 1/4 teaspoon baking soda plus 1/2 teaspoon cream of tartar plus 1/4 teaspoon cornstarch OR